thisbenrogers/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+    * *__ANSWER:__*  `.forEach()` mutates the original array, while `.map()` creates a new array.

 2. What is the difference between a function and a method?

+    * *__ANSWER:__* Both are functions.
+To be considered a method, the function must be a property of an object, specifically a function definition.

 3. What is closure?

+    * *__ANSWER:__* Closures are functions that reference independent variables, so that the function defined inside of the closure ‘remembers’ it's environment.

 4. Describe the four rules of the 'this' keyword.

+    * *__ANSWER:__*
+      1. In code at the global level, `this` refers to the global object.
+In the browser, that's the window.
+This rule also applys to the value of `this` in a function, unless you're calling the function as a method, or you explicitly change the value of `this`  using .call() or .apply()
+      2. When you call an object method, the value of `this` is the object whose method you called.
+This applys to event-handlers on element objects too.
+      3. When you call a function with `new`, it creates an empty object and assigns it to `this` in the function.
+When you refer to `this` in a constructor function, you're refering to the object that `new` created for you.
+      4. When you call a function with `call()`(or `apply()`), `this` is assigned the value of the first argument passed to `call()`(or `apply()`) in the function that was called.

 5. Why do we need super() in an extended class?
+    * *__ANSWER:__* The `super()` keyword is used within an object so it can access and work with its parent object's methods.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: